 2019 Unibet Open Sinaia €1,100 Main Event Final Table

 |7||Martin Soukup||Czech Republic||2,085,000||83|

-Day 3 kicked off with 47 players out of 366 entries remaining, all guaranteed a portion of the €366,000 prize pool, and among those to cash were Evangelos Bechrakis, Nikolay Ponomarev, Jean-Serge Baril, Ran Shahar, Tomas Montrimas, Silviu Baltateanu, Gilles Huet and Corentin Ropert.
-The Unibet Poker ambassadors Daiva Byrne, Dan Murariu and Dara O'Kearney.
-Alan "hotted89" Widmann also ran deep in the event, having missed the money in the previous stop in Dublin by just a few spots, and finished in 28th place for €2,670.
+Day 3 kicked off with 47 players out of 366 entries remaining, all guaranteed a portion of the €366,000 prize pool, and among those to cash were Evangelos Bechrakis, Nikolay Ponomarev, Jean-Serge Baril, Ran Shahar, Tomas Montrimas, Silviu Baltateanu and Gilles Huet and Corentin Ropert.
+The Unibet Poker ambassadors Daiva Byrne, Dan Murariu and Dara O'Kearney had also survived the grueling money bubble the previous night along with Alan "hotted89" Widmann.
+The German streamer had missed the money in the previous stop in Dublin by just a few spots, and finished in 28th place for €2,670.

 Especially the 29th place for O'Kearney deserves a closer look, however, as the Irishman had survived the grueling bubble the previous night with just 3,000, fewer than half a big blind.
 It didn't help much that the draw for the button gave him two hands before being forced all in, and the Irishman spun up his stack in miracle fashion with four double ups early on to get up to 20 big blinds.
 His run came to an end in a big blind versus button confrontation when he jammed with ace-four and ended up second-best to the pocket nines of Denis Simionel.